ashenBlade/postgres-dev-helper/docs/config_file.md

 }
 ```

-There are about 36 registered special members - no need to create config
+There are about lots registered special members - no need to create config
 file for them.
 If you have found special member that has no support - you
 can add it to config file (also [create issue](https://github.com/ashenBlade/postgres-dev-helper/issues)
 to add this to built-ins).